discord-php/DiscordPHP/README.md

 ## CacheInterface (experimental)
 > Warning: This branch contains an experimental feature, do not use this in production!
 Create issues or join our Discord for feedback and discussions.

-See [the wiki page for more information](/wiki/Cache-Interface) on how to set up
+See [the wiki page for more information](https://github.com/discord-php/DiscordPHP/wiki/Cache-Interface) on how to set it up

 ## Before you start